stephenmthomas/javascript-fractals/README.md

-# L-System Dual Canvas Fractal Demo
+# JavaScript L-System Dual Canvas Fractal Demo

 Straight forward dual canvas technique showing how to utilize a single iterative function to draw L-system fractals with replications.